-N 181P, 281P.
+N 181P, 281P, 381P.
 Project Planning Practicum.

-Analyze and implement roles for advanced nursing leadership practice.
-Explore the opportunity for a learner to meet with a potential preceptor to identify an issue or problem within an organization, develop a project contract and develop the project charter to implement, and evaluate healthcare programs.
+Develop the role of an advanced nursing leader to plan a quality improvement, cost or business analysis, program evaluation, or practice change project with a preceptor to address an issue or problem within an organization.
 For 181P, four laboratory hours a week for one semester; for 281P, one lecture hour and four laboratory hours a week for one semester.
+For 381P, one lecture hour and eight laboratory hours a week for one semester.
+May be taken twice for credit.
 May be repeated for credit.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Credit or registration for Nursing 381D and 396C.
+Prerequisite: Graduate standing; Credit or registration for Nursing 381D or 395 (Topic 10) and 396C.